Crime 101 (2026 film): Production

-Amazon won a bidding war for the rights to the novella in 2023, beating out Netflix with Pedro Pascal originally in talks to star alongside Hemsworth before dropping out due to scheduling conflicts with The Fantastic Four: First Steps.
+In August 2023, it was announced that Amazon Studios (later renamed to Amazon MGM Studios) would distribute Crime 101, a film adaptation of the Don Winslow novella of the same name, beating out Netflix with a nearly $90 million offer; Pedro Pascal and Chris Hemsworth would star and Bart Layton would direct.
+In May 2024, Mark Ruffalo replaced Pascal (who departed due to "scheduling conflicts") and Barry Keoghan was also cast.
 In October, Halle Berry, Corey Hawkins and Monica Barbaro joined the cast in undisclosed roles.
-In November, Jennifer Jason Leigh, Nick Nolte, Tate Donovan, Babak Tafti, Payman Maadi, Deborah Hedwall, Devon Bostick, Paul Adelstein, Drew Powell, and Matthew Del Negro rounded out the cast.
+In November, Jennifer Jason Leigh, Nick Nolte, Tate Donovan, Babak Tafti, Payman Maadi, Deborah Hedwall, Devon Bostick, Paul Adelstein, Drew Powell and Matthew Del Negro rounded out the cast.

 Principal photography began in October 2024, in Los Angeles.
-Jacob Secher Schulsinger serves as the editor.
+Jacob Secher Schulsinger serves as the editor, while Blanck Mass composed the score.